Julia Görges: 2017: Late career rapid rise

 Görges started the 2017 season in Auckland, defeating the third seed and former world No. 1, Caroline Wozniacki before losing in the semifinals to Ana Konjuh.

 At the Australian Open she won her opening match against Kateřina Siniaková but then lost to Jelena Janković.
 At the French Open, Görges lost her opening match in a very tight third set to the American Madison Brengle.
 Preparing for Wimbledon, Görges reached her first final on grass at the Mallorca Open.
 She lost to the second seed Anastasija Sevastova.
 At Wimbledon, she lost in three sets to Lesia Tsurenko.
 She reached her second final of the year on clay, where she lost to the home favourite Irina-Camelia Begu at the Bucharest Open.

 In August, Görges reached her third final of the year at the Washington Open, where she lost to Makarova.
-A week later, at Cincinnati she knocked out the world No. 10, Agnieszka Radwanska, in the first round and the world No. 5, Elina Svitolina, in the third round, but lost to Sloane Stephens in two sets.
+A week later, at Cincinnati, she knocked out world No. 10, Agnieszka Radwanska, in the first round and world No. 5, Elina Svitolina, in the third round, but lost to Sloane Stephens in two sets.

 Görges was seeded 30th at the US Open.
-She defeated her compatriot Annika Beck in the first round, Zheng Saisai in the second and Aleksandra Krunić in the third to reach the fourth round for the first time.
+She defeated compatriot Annika Beck in the first round, Zheng Saisai in the second and Aleksandra Krunić in the third to reach the fourth round for the first time.
 Görges could not avenge her loss against Stephens, and lost in three sets.

 In October, Görges won the Kremlin Cup by defeating Daria Kasatkina in the final.
 It was her first singles title since 2011.

 The win in Moscow propelled her back into the top 20, and as a result guaranteed her qualification for the WTA Elite Trophy in Zhuhai.
 Görges was drawn into the Azalea Group, alongside the top-seeded Kristina Mladenovic and the Wimbledon semifinalist Magdaléna Rybáriková.
 She defeated them both in straight sets to advance to the semifinal stage, where she faced Anastasija Sevastova, whom she defeated in straight sets as well.
 She then defeated CoCo Vandeweghe to win the biggest title of her career.
 She finished the year with a nine-match winning streak and a career-high ranking of 14.